Understanding China’s Export Control Law

 The ECL provides a unified legal framework governing the export of controlled items from China.
-It also applies to transfers by Chinese entities or citizens to foreign individuals or organizations, regardless of where the transfer occurs—a provision that demonstrates its extraterritorial reach.
+It also applies to transfers by Chinese entities or citizens to foreign individuals or organizations, regardless of where in the world the transfer occurs.

 Controlled items under the ECL include: